Refaelbenzvi24/deliveroo-react-native/README.md

 ## Description

-This project's a simple client only demo for food oredering app build with react native. <br/>
+This project's a simple client only demo for food oredering app writen with react native and JavaScript. <br/>
-The goal for this project was to learn React Native, this's my first project with react native. <br/>
+The goal for this project was to learn React Native, this's my first project with React Native. <br/>

 ## Running the project